 Tanya Wilkins (Adelaide)

 As a promoter of genuine communication and engagement, Tanya is an advocate for the experts in these new days of ‘google-fuelled online warriors’.
 Tanya was previously the communications lead for an adaptation and resilience knowledge exchange network based out of the Environmental Change Institute at the University of Oxford.
 One of her more innovative communication projects from this time was a climate change murder/mystery game.

-Tanya is also in the early stages of her science communication PhD with the Australian National Centre for the Public Awareness of Science, investigating the role of storytelling in climate change communication with the emerging event attribution science. @wiltm001
+Tanya is also in the early stages of her science communication PhD with the Australian National Centre for the Public Awareness of Science, investigating the role of storytelling in food waste and climate change communication. @wiltm001

 Carolyn Eggart (Adelaide)